hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .getCacheManager( cacheManagerName, null, properties );
 ```

-Here is an example of Named Instance Scope with auto-generated name on client instance.
+Here is an example of Named Instance Scope with auto-generated name on client instance:

 ```java
 ClientConfig clientConfig = new ClientConfig();